jetstack/tally/README.md

 Not all packages will have a Scorecard score.

-By default, `tally` will remove results without a score from the output.
+By default, `tally` will remove results without a score from the output when using `-o short` or `-o wide`.

 You can include all results, regardless of whether they have a score or not, by specifying the `-a/--all` flag.